MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

    </table>

 4. Click **Finish** and reboot the computer.

-**Note**  You can also run Driver Verifier in a Command Prompt window.
+>[!Note] You can also run Driver Verifier in a Command Prompt window.
 For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:

+>[!Note]
+> You can also run Driver Verifier in a Command Prompt window.
+For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:

+>[!Note] > You can also run Driver Verifier in a Command Prompt window.
+For example, to run Driver Verifier with the standard settings on a driver called myDriver.sys, you would use the following command:

 ```
 verifier  /standard /driver myDriver.sys
 ```

-See [**Driver Verifier Command Syntax**](verifier-command-line.md) for more information.
+For more information, see [**Driver Verifier Command Syntax**](verifier-command-line.md).